FINNGEN/pheweb-users-input-validator/README.md

 ## Scans and fixes performed by the validator

-The following scans are executed by the validator:
+The following scans are executed by the validator.

 METADATA:
 1. Check for special characters in metadata.